Biggest Benefit is Reduced Income Taxes

 How does income splitting work?

-As the higher income earner, you shift some of your income to your spouse or children.
-Because your spouse is in a lower tax bracket, you will pay less tax overall as a family.
-The perfect income splitting arrangement occurs when all family members end up in the same tax bracket.
+As the higher income earner, you shift some of your income to someone with lower or no income.
+Because the individual is in a lower tax bracket, you will pay less tax overall as a family.

 Salary or dividends?